Rattan Furniture

 You can discover more by reading Care & Maintenance Of Outdoor Synthetic Rattan Furniture by clicking here.

-Rattan and bamboo are not the same material as they have very different characteristics and uses.
+Rattan and bamboo are not the same material; they have very different characteristics and uses.
 For example, bamboo is hollow and grows straight as a tree would.
-Rattan is a solid material that can be easily bent and grows in the rain forests as a vine.
+Rattan is a solid material easily bent and grows in rain forests as a vine.

 You can learn more by reading Rattan Vs. Bamboo – The Differences Between the Materials Explained by clicking here.